AeloveRim/SpiritOfGrit/docs/Troubleshooting.md

 Obody.
 Default VRIK gesture is Right Thumbstick click + Controller Down.
 Want to change the Obody gesture?
 [Read this.](https://github.com/iAmMe27/Tahrovin/wiki/Changing-Autobody-Hotkey)

 ## Playing in Seated Mode
-Tahrovin features the `Auto Sneak and Jump` mod which relies on your movement in real life to jump and crouch, therefore making it not very useful to you if you prefer to play in seated mode.
+Spirit of Grit features the `Auto Sneak and Jump` mod which relies on your movement in real life to jump and crouch, therefore making it not very useful to you if you prefer to play in seated mode.
 Unless you'd like to try sneaking everywhere you go, you should be fine to disable this mod from the "Gameplay Mods" section in MO2.

 ## Loading takes too long!
 Shouldn't have put the modlist on a HDD - I did warn you earlier in this very readme.